 This page is actively maintained by the Grid'5000 team.
 If you encounter problems, please report them (see the Support page).
 Additionally, as it is a wiki page, you are free to make minor corrections yourself if needed.
 If you would like to suggest a more fundamental change, please contact the Grid'5000 team.

-sudo-g5k is a command available in the Grid'5000 standard environment (the operating system running on nodes when not deploying), which allows to gain the root privileges, just like with
+sudo-g5k is a command available in the Grid'5000 standard environment (the operating system running on nodes when not deploying), which allows to gain root privilege, just like with the standard

-sudo.
-This allows modifying the operating system, for instance installing additional Debian packages, or changing the system configuration, without requiring to first deploy (with
+This allows you to modify the operating system, for instance installing additional Debian packages, or change the system configuration.

 Also note that

-sudo-g5k does not grant the root privileges on all the nodes of a job, but only on the node the user is currently logged in.
+sudo-g5k does not grant the root privileges on all the nodes of a job, but only on the node you are currently logged in.
 In a job with many nodes,

-sudo-g5k has to be called on every node where to become root.
+sudo-g5k has to be called on every node where you want to become root.

 sudo-g5k is a wrapper script on top of

-sudo, which adds some verifications with regard to the rights obtained within a job (first of all, to use
+sudo, which adds some verification with regard to the rights obtained within a job (first of all, to use

 sudo-g5k has quite a huge impact on the platform.
 For instance, if you end an interactive job on a node after using sudo-g5k, that node won't be available before some time, due to the redeployement process triggered by Grid'5000.